itsliana/itsliana.github.io/README.md

+https://itsliana.github.io (in case the custom root doesn't load for whatever reason)

 # Using Gatsby
 [Gatsby](https://www.gatsbyjs.org/) is a static site generator for React.
 Speed + SEO were my primary concerns so it only made sense.
 I'm not yet taking advantage of GraphQL but perhaps I will in the future if I ever started a blog.